The bride of the mountains

 Albania, where the name "bride of the mountains" has another meaning

-If in every corner of the word the bride reminds you of a fragile, flourishing, and beautiful creature, in the rugged Albanian mountains it has a different meaning.
-Follow the deeply inspiring story of this Albanian highlander.
+If in every corner of the word the bride reminds you of a fragile, flourishing, and beautiful creature.
+In the rugged Albanian mountains it has a different meaning.
+Follow the deeply inspiring story of this Albanian female highlander.

 Her father Halili, as well as his sons, took her to men's assemblies, where she saw with her own eyes the heroes of the time such as Isa Boletini, Shaqir Smaka, etc. Decisions were made in those assemblies to fire rifles at the Serbian occupier.